ULTIMATE TRIATHLON FORBES

 - 13 Points – 5th Place

 - 11 Points – 7th Place

 - 8 Points – 10th Place

 - 2 Points – All remaining finishers

 Points are eligible for those competing in all Age Groups, Clydesdale and Athena Categories.
-If athletes have entered the open wave within a race, the points will contribute toward the open category only and not their age group.

 Competitors must ensure they enter the same category with each registration to accumulate series points and must race a minimum of 3 races to be eligible.
 Competitors are only eligible to win in one category.

 380km to the west of Sydney is the town of Forbes, populated by a little over 7,000 residents this district is known for its wheat crops and ties to the Gold Rush and a miriad of Bushrangers.
 Tour the town on foot and admire some fine examples of 19th-century architecture.
 Browse through the vintage cars in McFeeter’s Motor Museum, which also has a cafe and a cellar door for tasting local wines.
 The warm dry conditions in March will see temperatures during the middle of the day peak in the low 30’s with beautiful warm balmy nights, perfect for a wine or beer in any one of Forbes 10 pubs after the race.